cnsoft/cocos2d-kamcord-ios/README.md

 To test this functionality, press `Start Recording`, play with the app, then close it by pressing the home button.
 Re-open the app, do some more actions, then press `Stop Recording`.
 When the Kamcord dialog appears, select `Replay Video`.
 It should show one seamless video of everything that's happened.

-<b>Note: in your game, you should defer calling</b> `startRecording` <b>until your user resumes gameplay.
+<b>Note: in your game, you should defer calling</b> `resume` <b>until your user resumes gameplay.
 Calling it in</b> `applicationDidBecomeActive:` <b>like in this example will capture the pause screen of your game, which is probably not what you or your user wants.</b>

 ## Contact Us